 A piece of advice from Mr Pialot is to be careful which type of mimosa you buy if you want to enjoy this winter floral display in your own garden.
 You can buy three types in France, from which the ‘Mimosa greffé’ is the best.
 This mimosa will give the most beautiful flowers, is stronger and grows best in chalk ground.
 Besides the three types, there are hundreds of varieties, like for example the ‘Gaulois’ or ‘Mirandole’.

 The Mediterranean Garden has several mimosa varieties, with different sizes and shades of flowers and leaves.
 Different varieties have different periods of flowering, with some starting as late as April.
-So, you might still spot them when the garden opens its doors in April (when the health crisis permits).
+So, you might still spot them when the garden opens its doors in April.
 As some of the Mediterranean Garden’s mimosa trees are planted next to each other, I could clearly see the difference in the varieties.
 The fluffy yellow dotted flowers matched perfectly with the blue sky and gave me the ultimate view of the Orb river and the Montagne Noire’s foothills.
 With a temperature of 18 C, it definitely felt like one of the first spring days of the year!